deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

 web code in a *network-isolated webview* to prevent it from causing unwanted network traffic.
-We use standard Browser APIs and `Content-Security-Policy` directives to to prevent web code from unwanted network access, such that:
+We use standard Browser APIs and `Content-Security-Policy` directives to prevent web code from unwanted network access, such that:

 - external links do not work (`href` etc.).
 - `XMLHttpRequest()` and related methods do not work.